iMessage Sent as Text Message iPhone Guide (2023 Update)

 • The iMessage service might be temporarily unavailable or down.

-• It’s possible that the recipient has blocked you.
+• The recipient might have blocked you.

 To prevent your iPhone from defaulting to SMS texts, navigate to ‘Settings > Messages’ and disable the ‘Send as SMS’ option.
 Remember, sending SMS texts can occur when iMessage is not accessible, and this could be due to any of the reasons listed above.